hawleyfarm/hawleyfarm.github.com/content/info/covid-19.md

 # **For all new bookings, if Government action concerning Covid 19 results in you being prevented from travelling we will refund all monies paid.**

 We are pleased to say we will be open for Holiday guests from the 4th July after the lockdown on 23rd March 2020.
 An event that will go down in history.

+After the November lock down we are open again for guests from the 4th December.

+We hope to  welcome guests from tier 1 and 2 areas in household groups.
+For this winter time.

 It has been an upsetting time for all of us, but we hope you would like to have a UK holiday here in rural East Devon.